 Most of the world’s wild Whooping Cranes winter along a small stretch of the Texas coast, and our post-tour extension is a chance to visit these magnificent birds by boat, and to enjoy the abundance of birds that use the rich central Texas coastline during the winter months.

-Day 1: The tour begins at 6:00 pm meeting in the lobby of our Harlingen motel.
+Day 1: The tour begins with a 6:00 pm meeting in the lobby of our Harlingen motel.
 Night in Harlingen.

 Days 2-3: We’ll spend our first two birding days exploring coastal sites at Brownsville, Boca Chica, and South Padre Island, and the central Valley’s wonderful array of reserves including Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley State Park, Weslaco’s increasingly famous Frontera Audubon Society grounds, and the newly developed Estero Llano Grande.
 We’ll be looking particularly for specialties such as Hook-billed Kite, Ferruginous Pygmy-Owl, Buff-bellied Hummingbird, Couch’s Kingbird, Clay-colored Robin, Tropical Parula, and Altamira Oriole, but we’ll also scrutinize the ever-present winter passerine flocks, which may contain Blue-headed Vireo and warblers including Nashville, Black-throated Gray, and Yellow-throated.
 We may visit the Brownsville city landfill to look for any rare gull species that may be present, or scan the myriad of wetlands along the boat channel for terns, herons, egrets, and shorebirds.
 Our schedule will be flexible, and if rarities are present, we’ll search for them.
 Nights in McAllen.